Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Dynamic-Resolution.md

 <a name="TAA_Notes"></a>

-## Notes on Temporal Anti-Aliasing (TAA) Upscaling
+## Notes on Temporal Anti-Aliasing (TAA) Upscale

 When you enable **Temporal Anti-Aliasing (TAA) Upscaling**, it replaces Temporal Anti-Aliasing in the pipeline.
 This means:

-- When TAA Upscaling is active, it is the only anti-aliasing method.
-No other post-process anti-aliasing option will work.
+- When Temporal Anti-Aliasing (TAA) is active, it is the only anti-aliasing method.
+No other post-process or anti-aliasing option will work.
-- Before HDRP applies TAA Upscaling, the pipeline uses a downscaled resolution.
-This gives a more precise post-processing result, but also uses more GPU resources.
+- When TAA Upscale is active, Post-processing uses more GPU resources.
+This is because TAA Upscale upscales a down-sampled texture before HDRP applies post-processing.
+Post-processing then runs at final resolution which gives a more precise result.

 TAA Upscaling sets the [Camera's](HDRP-Camera.md) **TAA Quality Preset** to **High Quality**.
 When you enable the Temporal Anti-Aliasing (TAA) Upscaling, you cannot change this preset.

 Any option that can control TAA also controls TAA Upscaling.
 However, the source of the current frame is lower resolution than the final image/history buffer.
 For best results, take the following into account:

 - Speed rejection can produce an image that appears to have a low resolution at lower screen percentages.
 This is because the speed rejection threshold can reduce the influence of the history buffer in favor of the current frame.

-- You can set the [Camera's](HDRP-Camera.md) **TAA Sharpen Strength** setting to higher values to compensate for low resolution source data.
+- You can compensate for this low resolution source image by setting the [Camera's](HDRP-Camera.md) **TAA Sharpen Strength** setting to higher values.